GateNLP/MigrationNarrate/README.md

 Contains the identifiers of the **4,425 migration-related videos** retained by the automatic filtering pipeline but not selected for human annotation.

-### `data/unlabelled_data.tsv`

-Contains the identifiers of the **4,425 migration-related videos** retained by the automatic filtering pipeline but not selected for human annotation.

 These data can be useful for, for example, weakly supervised, semi-supervised, or further manual annotation experiments.

 ### `taxonomy/migration_narratives_taxonomy.tsv`